Nodes

 Prompt Nodes

 Prompt nodes process input through LLM to generate intelligent responses or invoke tools.
+Prompt nodes are commonly used to notify and collect information.

 • canStayOnNode?: boolean - When true, allows the node to route back to itself for iterative processing.
 Usually combined with humanInTheLoop: true to allow for iteration over human input.